ese5160/a14g-final-submission-s25-t07-studying-team/README.md

 #### SRS 01: The system will detect rotation and push inputs from the knob with high precision, using the magnetic encoder to update the state at least every 10 milliseconds.

+The system reads encoder data at a rate 1 ms using a FreeRTOS task with a consistent polling interval.
+Real-time debugging logs confirmed that encoder values were updated every 1 milliseconds, depending on system load.
+Both rotation and pushbutton inputs are successfully detected and debounced, ensuring precise interaction tracking.

 #### SRS 02: The software will control the LED output to change colors corresponding to different modes activated via the knob interface, using predefined color codes.

+Initially, the plan was to assign specific LED colors to indicate different control modes.
+However, due to time constraints and the shift in design, the system now relies on feedback to determine LED behavior.
+The LED responds when the knob is pressed, reflecting button status rather than control mode.
+This is considered a minor requirement and was partially implemented in the final prototype.

 #### SRS 03: Communication with other smart devices will utilize MQTT for sending and receiving commands over Wi-Fi.

+Although we originally intended to control external smart devices (e.g., thermostat, lamps lignting, volume control) via MQTT, time constraints prevented full implementation.
+Instead, the system focuses on reliably publishing angular position and button status to Node-RED using the MQTT protocol.
+No actual devices are controlled in this version, but the data pipeline is functional and ready for extension.

 #### SRS 04: The LCD display will update user interface elements in real-time to reflect changes made through the knob, supporting dynamic updates without lag.

+SDA signal line is found non-functional by observing the salae logic analyzer output. possibly due to routing or pin assignment failure on the board.

+SRAM limitations: The Wi-Fi module unexpectedly required a heap size of over 1000 bytes, leaving insufficient memory for the LCD driver.
+As a result, the display was deprioritized in favor of ensuring system stability under Wi-Fi communication.
+LCD functionality remains a future integration goal once the memory allocation is optimized.

 ## 4. Project Photos & Screenshots